-SANE 2022, a one-day event gathering researchers and students in speech and audio from the Northeast of the American continent, will be held on Thursday October 6, 2022 in Kendall Square, in Cambridge, MA.
+SANE 2022, a one-day event gathering researchers and students in speech and audio from the Northeast of the American continent, was held on Thursday October 6, 2022 in Kendall Square, in Cambridge, MA.

-It is the 9th edition in the SANE series of workshops, which started in 2012 and was held every year alternately in Boston and New York until 2019.
-After a 2-year hiatus due to the pandemic, we are happy to announce the return of SANE.
-Since the first edition, the audience has steadily grown, with a record 200 participants and 45 posters in 2019.
+It was the 9th edition in the SANE series of workshops, which started in 2012 and was held every year alternately in Boston and New York until 2019.
+After a 2-year hiatus due to the pandemic, we were happy to welcome the return of SANE, with 145 participants and 29 posters this year.

-SANE 2022 will feature invited talks by leading researchers from the Northeast as well as from the wider community.
-It will also feature a lively poster session, open to both students and researchers.
+SANE 2022 featured invited talks by leading researchers from the Northeast as well as from the wider community.
+It also featured a lively poster session, open to both students and researchers.

 - Date: Thursday, October 6, 2022

 - Venue: 314 Main Street, Cambridge, MA (above the Kendall Square T Station)

 - Time: 8:30am - 6:10pm.

 Schedule [Watch all recorded talks on YouTube]Click on the talk title to jump to the abstract and bio.

 The workshop is now over.
 If you are interested in attending future SANE events, please sign up to the SANE News mailing list.

 The workshop was hosted at 314 Main St, in Cambridge, MA, right above the Kendall Square Station on the T Red Line.